Atreyu Trading Disclaimers and Disclosures

 A corporation, partnership, trust or other legal entity must also provide information about its principal place of business and local office(s) with which we have a business relationship, as noted within one of the following documents: certified articles of incorporation, government-issued business license, LLC agreement(s), and partnership or trust agreement(s) as applicable to the organization of the firm.

 What happens if I don’t provide the information requested or my identity can’t be verified?

-If the above information is not provided or your organization’s identity cannot be verified, Atreyu Group will be unable to open an account or carry out transactions for your organization, and consequently any already existing accounts may have to be closed.
+If the above information is not provided or your organization’s identity cannot be verified, Atreyu Trading will be unable to open an account or carry out transactions for your organization, and consequently any already existing accounts may have to be closed.
 If you have not yet done so, please contact us to provide any of the necessary information noted above.

 No Investment Banking or Market Making

 Atreyu Trading and its affiliates do not engage in investment banking and do not make a market in any securities.
 Neither Atreyu Trading nor any of its affiliates have, during the past 12 months, received any compensation from any of the companies discussed in the third party research reports distributed by Atreyu Trading.
 None of the companies discussed in such reports are, or have been during the past 12 months, clients of Atreyu Trading or its affiliates.